 Lets try out this new term, “empathy debt.”

 In-product analytics can help you pay off empathy debt in two ways: with qualitative feedback gathered through activities like concept testing and customer interviews; and with quantitative data collected in-product with things like product analytics and NPS surveys.

 As an example, Confluence has been around for a fairly long time now and it has a lot of features that have little to no analytics.
 One of those is the dashboard, which is the beginning of most people's journey with Confluence.
-We are actually in the process of overhauling it right now.
 We had some feedback about the dashboard from customer interviews, but we didn't have all the product analytics needed to really understand usage from a quantitative perspective.
 We had a lot of unanswered questions, like:

 - How much usage does the dashboard get?
 How many times do people visit the dashboard in a typical Confluence session?